RKMAMUN/Hotel_management_system/README.md

 I have also some screenshot as cheat sheet https://github.com/RKMAMUN/Hotel_management_system/blob/main/11%20Points/5/Cheat%20Sheet.pdf

-7. Build management for PHP refers to the process of automating the build and deployment of PHP applications.
+<p align="justify">6.
+Build management for PHP refers to the process of automating the build and deployment of PHP applications.
 This involves managing the build environment, defining build processes, and automating build and deployment tasks.
-The goal of build management for PHP is to streamline the development process, reduce errors, and increase efficiency.
+The goal of build management for PHP is to streamline the development process, reduce errors, and increase efficiency.</p>

-7. Unit testing is a software testing technique in which individual units or components of a software application are tested in isolation from the rest of the application.
+<p align="justify">7.
+Unit testing is a software testing technique in which individual units or components of a software application are tested in isolation from the rest of the application.
 The goal of unit testing is to validate that each unit or component of the application works as intended, and to detect and prevent bugs early in the development process.
 This can help to reduce the overall cost and time required to deliver a quality product.
 Unit tests are typically automated and are run frequently during the development process, such as after each change to the code or at least once a day.
-They are written by developers as part of the development process, and they provide a fast and efficient way to validate that the code works as expected.
+They are written by developers as part of the development process, and they provide a fast and efficient way to validate that the code works as expected.</p>

 some example of tests:
 1. https://github.com/RKMAMUN/Hotel_management_system/blob/main/11%20Points/7/reserve_room_test.php